webtiming/sequencer/index.md

 > The *Sequencer* is a simple and generic mechanism for timed execution of *timed data*.

 Sequencing is not a new concept.
 Frameworks for timed media or timed presentation are always built around some form of sequencing logic.
-However, implementations are typically internal, custom to specific media formats, and tightly integrated with predefined UI solutions.
-Furthermore, media clocks and media controls (e.g. play/pause) are also implemented internally, making external time coordination and synchronization difficult.
+However, implementations are typically internal, custom to specific media formats, and tightly integrated with predefined UI components.
+Furthermore, media clocks and media controls (e.g. play/pause) are also implemented internally, making it hard to synchronize with other timed media.

+external time coordination and synchronization difficult.

 To address these issues, the Sequencer is designed with two main goals.